CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Analysis

 \end{proof}

-\begin{theorem} The composition of $\sys$ and $\Pi$ satisfies certifiability. \end{theorem} \begin{proof} \emph{Client-safety.} Consider any client $c$.
+\begin{theorem} The composition of an $(3f+1,f)$-resilient, $(2f+1)$--commitable SMR protocol $\Pi$ and \(\sys\) satisfies certifiability in all executions with $f^* \leq f$ and $k \leq 2f - f^*$. \end{theorem} \begin{proof} \emph{Client-safety.} Consider any client $c$.
 We will show that any transaction $tx$ for which $c$ has accepted an inclusion proof is included in the transaction ledger of at least one correct validator.

 To this end, consider the inclusion proof $\pi_{tx}$ for the transaction $tx$.
 Client $c$ has accepted $\pi_{tx}$ only after receiving a proof showing the inclusion of $tx$ in a block $b$, where $b$ has $2f+1$ finality votes.
 At least one correct validator $p$ has committed a finality vote for $b$.
 Validator $p$ commits finality votes only for blocks included in its transaction ledger.